Dacia's 2026 budget car bonanza! Two new hybrids, two new EVs, a big estate and more | Auto Express

 Marotte confirmed the ‘Springo’ would be wider than the outgoing car, which will boost interior space and stability, thanks to a broader track.
 “The new model will be much improved in drivability,” he said.
 It will have a range in excess of 124 miles: expect more than 150 if it shares the Twingo’s 27.5kWh battery.

-Dacia’s supermini, the Sandero, was Europe’s best-selling car to retail customers again in 2025.
-And it will become the final Dacia to be electrified when the hybrid model comes to the UK in the last few months of 2026.
+Dacia’s supermini, the Sandero, was Europe’s best-selling car to retail customers again in 2025, shifting 289,295 units (slightly down due to the French and Italian markets shrinking).
+It will become the final Dacia to be electrified when the hybrid model comes to the UK in the last few months of 2026.
 It’ll have the same upgraded exterior and interior design previewed last year and filtering through now on petrol models.

 “We’re going to introduce hybrid on Sandero,” confirmed sales chief Marotte.
 Expect it to get the same Hybrid 155 system, with 153bhp and electric driving at least 60 per cent of the time in urban areas.
 But why has it been delayed on Dacia’s best-selling model?